KalikoCMS/KalikoCMS.Core/KalikoCMS.Admin/readme.txt

  replaced for security reasons.
 Although the replacement has been fully tested we recommend as an extra precaution to backup the database.
 ============================================================================

+New in 1.2.3
+* Fixed script reference problem for property editors in Chrome
+* Fixed problem with file property editor not showing correct filename on postback
+* Added HtmlHelper extensions for getting URL to startpage or specified page [PR #130]

 New in 1.2.2
 * Fixed problem with custom property types only used in site definition not registering